gpdowney/lightweightLSAT/docs/home/admissions.md

 !!! danger

     Do not go to an unaccredited law school.
-    An unaccredited school is almost certainly a scams.
+    An unaccredited school is almost certainly a scam.

 !!! note